Liga Moçambicana de Basquetebol

 The Liga Moçambicana de Basquetebol (LMB), known as the Liga Mozal for sponsorship reasons, is the highest basketball league in Mozambique.
 Founded in 1960, the league typically consists of eight teams.
 The winners of the competition earn the right to play in the qualifying tournaments of the Basketball Africa League (BAL).

 Maxaquene is the most successful team in league history with 18 titles.
-In recent years, Ferroviário da Beira and Ferroviário de Maputo have dominated the league, with one of these two teams winning all championships since 2011.
+In recent years, Ferroviário da Beira and Ferroviário de Maputo have dominated the league, with one of these two teams winning all championships between 2011 and 2022.

 Teams

 Current teams

 The following were the eight teams of the 2022 season:

 Former teams

 Champions

 The following were the champions, runners-up and third place teams in the Mozambican League history:

 Performance by club

 Teams in bold currently play in the LMB.

 Awards

+At the end of each season, the Mozambican Basketball Federation awards the best performers of a given season.